vectorgrp/sil-kit/docs/api/pubsub.rst

 Usage Examples
 ~~~~~~~~~~~~~~

-The interfaces for the publish/subscribe mechanism can be instantiated from an IParticipant:
+The interfaces for the publish/subscribe mechanism can be instantiated from an ``IParticipant``:

 .. code-block:: cpp